Skip to main content

 3 mentions Positive Neutral Negative

-The music in the game is widely praised for its quality and complements the art style well, though some users note the absence of a streamer-safe mode due to copyrighted tracks.
-Overall, the soundtrack is appreciated by players, with only minor concerns for content creators.
+The music in the game is widely praised for its quality and complements the art style well.
+However, some users note the absence of a streamer-friendly music mode, which may require content creators to replace copyrighted tracks.
+Overall, the soundtrack is well-received by players.

 • “While the others decide how to write a review for the game, I will just say thanks to the devs!
 The music is great, the art style is great!”